dbeisser/Natrix2/README.md

 ---

-# Common issues
+# Troubleshooting

-## Causes of pipeline aborts
+Running complex bioinformatics workflows can sometimes lead to unexpected behavior or failed executions.
+Below is a collection of common issues that may occur during installation or pipeline runs, along with typical causes and hints for troubleshooting.

+## Pipeline failure causes

-- Negative controls or samples with very few reads.
-No sequences are generated, output files are missing.
+- Negative controls or low-read samples.
+No sequences generated, missing outputs.
 - Empty or corrupted input files.
 These prevent the pipeline from generating expected results.
-- Sample naming inconsistencies.
-Sample names in `units.tsv` or `Primertable` must exactly match the filenames.
+- Sample names in `units.tsv` and `Primertable` must exactly match filenames.
 - Insufficient computational resources.
 Jobs may fail if memory, disk space, or CPU are exhausted.
 - Interrupted execution.
-If the workflow is stopped or a cluster job ends unexpectedly, outputs may be incomplete.
+Stopped workflows or failed jobs can lead to incomplete outputs.
-- Conda environment or dependency issues.
-Missing or broken environments can cause certain rules to fail.
+- Conda or dependency issues.
+Broken environments may cause rule failures.
 - File permission errors.
-Missing read/write permissions may prevent output files from being created.
+Missing read/write access may prevent file creation.

 ## Problems with installation